dynarithmic/twain_library/README.md

 <a id="anchor-dtwain-setup"></a>
 ### How do I setup DTWAIN (library setup, building the application, and running the application)? ###
 ----
-**<u>Building the DTWAIN application</u>**
+**<u>Building the DTWAIN application:</u>**

 <a name="dtwaindllusage"></a>
-For 32-bit applications, use the binaries found in [DTWAIN-Release-x86.zip](https://github.com/dynarithmic/twain_library/releases/latest/download/DTWAIN-Release-x86.zip) in one of the following directories within the zip file:
+For 32-bit applications, use the DTWAIN binaries found in [DTWAIN-Release-x86.zip](https://github.com/dynarithmic/twain_library/releases/latest/download/DTWAIN-Release-x86.zip), and within this zip file, one of the following directories:

 **full_logging**<br>
 **partial_logging**<br>